Sarahirene22/TOC/README.md

 # TOC
-Regular expression into its equivalent DFA
+1. Program to convert a given regular expression into its equivalent DFA

 ```bash
 #include <stdio.h>